flordimonaco/BaSP-M2023/README.md

 - When you press enter, it will start copying everything in the repository to your device
 - Now you are ready to see all my work and see how it is

-#WEEK 03
+## _WEEK 03_

 This week all of our work was focused on learning css!

-Now you should be able to see all our figma work turned not only to a html page but also styled in css 🙋‍♀️ Let's see if all of our efforts are well received 🤪
+Now you should be able to see all our figma work turned not only to a html page but also styled in css 🙋🏻‍♀️ Let's see if all of our efforts are well received 🤪

+## _WEEK 04_

+New week, new skills to learn!
+It's becoming more and more difficult but I try to get better...
+Or at least not get worse! 🙀 This week css style has been a little bit more manageable with flexbox use 🙌🏻 but not so much easier 👀

 # Hope you like it!